-Unfortunately, as the potami get older – and MESSIER – I’ve found myself losing more and more battles to the stain monster.
-My old stain remover recipe just wasn’t up to the task – especially when it comes to oil stains – so I’ve been testing a few variations with ingredients like hydrogen peroxide, castile soap, glycerin, cornstarch/arrowroot flour, and lemon essential oil.
+My old stain remover recipe just wasn’t up to the task – especially when it came to oil stains – so I awhile ago I tested a few variations with ingredients like hydrogen peroxide, castile soap, glycerin, cornstarch/arrowroot flour, and lemon essential oil.

 The science behind homemade stain removers